-To get there, take I-90 to Exit 45, going under the freeway to Forest Road 9030.
-Follow FR 9030 for about a mile until the road splits.
-Continue on FR 9030 to the right and follow it for a little over two miles until you reach the trailhead parking lot.
+To get there, take I-90 to Exit 45, following the access road under the freeway to Forest Road 9030.
+Follow FR 9030 for .9 miles to a signed junction.
+Turn right, following the sign pointing to Talapus Lake.
+Continue on FR 9030 for 2.3 miles to the trailhead parking lot.
+Privy available.
 View Google Directions >>

 Nestled within the Alpine Lakes Wilderness, Talapus and Olallie Lakes are among the most easily accessible lakes in the region.
 Established in 1976, the nearly 400,000-acre Alpine Lakes Wilderness hosts more than 700 lakes.
 Like so many place names in the area, these lakes bear the legacy of the early interaction of pioneers and Native Americans.
 Talapus translates to coyote in the pidgin language Chinook Jargon, while Olallie roughly means berry.
 Largely born through the necessity of trade, Chinook Jargon is an amalgamation of French, English and Salishan languages native to the Pacific Northwest.